Meet Your National

-The mission of the YMCA Retirement Fund is to empower YMCA employees to achieve economic security, resulting in loyalty to the YMCA Movement.
-And no one has been more loyal to the YMCA Movement than YMCA Retirees.
+The mission of the YMCA Retirement Fund is to empower YMCA employees to achieve economic security, enabling them to focus on strengthening communities through their work for the YMCA.

 The YMCA Retirement Fund was created more than a decade before Social Security, at a time when private pensions were rare.

 More than 16,000 people are receiving a lifetime annuity from the Fund.